siberoloji/siberoloji.github.io/content/en/docs/osint/80-2024-10-17-cross-referencing-visual-landmarks-in-images-for-osint-geolocation-tracking-from-images.md

 ---

 Cross-referencing visual landmarks in images for OSINT (Open Source Intelligence) geolocation tracking is an increasingly vital technique in the field of intelligence gathering and analysis.
 By leveraging visual landmarks, analysts can effectively pinpoint locations and gather contextual information from images sourced from various platforms, including social media, news outlets, and satellite imagery.
-This blog post will delve into the methodologies, tools, and implications of using visual landmarks in OSINT geolocation tracking.
+This article will delve into the methodologies, tools, and implications of using visual landmarks in OSINT geolocation tracking.

 ## Understanding Visual Landmarks